A conversation with live music from Steve Gibbons and John Caswell

 It’s a simple notion: we get together in a studio, we talk, and the musicians play, live.
 It’s a conversation with music, and, of course, the programme is only as good as the music and the conversation.
 Steve has great music and brilliant stories, so this one’s a winner.

 I now have the privilege of giving the show a first outing on Radio To Go.
 But if you’re working on a station that would like to air it, that’s fine too; just read on.
-I’ve broken it down into roughly two equal parts: part one is right here; part two, now with a Flipcam clip of part of the session, is after the jump.
+I’ve broken it down into roughly two equal parts: part one is right here; part two, now with a Flipcam clip of part of the session, follows on.

 Steve Gibbons is one of the most loved musicians in Birmingham.
 He’s been his highly individual, poetic and articulate self, for nigh on fifty years.
 If you don’t know Steve, you should.
 Here’s the Wikipedia page, and here's a fan site.